-Not only can back pain get in the way of a good night’s rest, but poor sleeping posture may make the existing pain worse.
+Not only can back pain get in the way of a good night’s rest, but poor sleeping posture may make the existing back and neck pain worse.

-A poor sleeping position may even be the underlying cause of back pain.
+A poor sleeping position may even be the underlying cause of back pain and neck pain.
 This is because certain positions can place unnecessary pressure on the neck, hips, and back, as well as your neck.

 It is important to maintain the natural curve of the spine when lying in bed.
-A person can do this by ensuring the head, shoulders, and hips are in alignment, and that the back is properly supported.
-The best way to do this is usually by sleeping on the back.
+A person can do this by ensuring the head, neck, shoulders, and hips are in alignment, and that the back is properly supported.

 How Should I Sleep with Back and Neck Pain?

 Sleeping on Your Side: When sleeping on your side, it’s important to use a pillow that will not tilt your head too high.
 You want your head and neck in alignment with your back.
 You also want a thick enough pillow that will not let you slouch your shoulders too much.
 This will be very helpful for those of you experiencing neck and shoulder pain.
 Next you want the hips to be aligned as well.
 Try placing a pillow in between your thigh, knees, and feet.
 This will keep that top leg aligned to the hip and the hip aligned with your back.

 Sleeping on Your Back: When sleeping on your back, use a pillow that will not tilt your head too high or have your chin tilted upwards.
 The pillow should help you align your head and neck with your spine.
 You also want a pillow underneath your thighs and knees to provide back support.